secretfader/www/content/blog/2019/rebuilt-again/index.md

 +++
 authors = ["Nicholas Young"]
-categories = ["Journal", "Ehlers-Danlos Syndrome", "Amputation", "Prosthetics"] date = 2019-11-13T00:00:00.000Z draft = false
+categories = ["Journal", "Ehlers-Danlos Syndrome", "Amputation", "Prosthetics"] date = "2019-11-13T00:00:00Z" draft = false
-layout = "post"
-title = "Rebuilt, Again"
-summary = "Conversations with my three-year-old, as I prepare to become a bilateral amputee." illustrationDescription = "Trees, mountains, and sky; as seen from the Peak to Peak Highway near Black Hawk, Colorado.
-(Photo by Susan Young)"
+illustrationDescription = "Trees, mountains, and sky; as seen from the Peak to Peak Highway near Black Hawk, Colorado.
+(Photo by Susan Young)" layout = "post" summary = "Conversations with my three-year-old, as I prepare to become a bilateral amputee." title = "Rebuilt, Again"

 +++

 A small voice called from the backseat.
 "Dad?
 After the surgery, you won't have toes anymore!"
 "That's right," I responded, realizing that even our short drive to school left plenty of time for questions from a curious kid.
 Sloan, my three-year-old, is nothing if not inquisitive.
 Her line of inquiry continued.
 "You don't want your toes?"